waegaein/tail-recursion/README.md

 Some fits better into iteration, whereas some fits into recursion.
 However, plain recursion is not so great when it comes to performance.
 Tail recursion may come here to the rescue.
-There is not actually a tail call optimization in Python Nevertheless, tail recursion trick here shows meaningful performance/resource boost at least.
+There is not actually a tail call optimization in Python.
+Nevertheless, tail recursion trick here shows meaningful performance/resource boost at least.

 ## Installation